GoogleCloudPlatform/spanner-migration-tool/docs/ui/schema-conv/session-manage.md

 ## Save Session

-HarbourBridge provides support for collaborative schema modifications so that users can check-point their schema edits and resume later from the point they left off.
+Spanner Migration Tool provides support for collaborative schema modifications so that users can check-point their schema edits and resume later from the point they left off.
 It also allows multiple users to work simultaneously on the schema assessment for the same database.
 For this, users can save a [session](../ui.md/#termsterminology) after any schema modifications by completing a small form wherein they specify the session name, editor name, database name and some notes related to the current session.
 Once a user clicks on save, an entry is created in the [metadata database](../ui.md/#termsterminology) with corresponding session details and they can resume the session anytime by going to the [Session History](#session-history) section in the home page.

 ![](../assets/asset-qr6lm8m22fo.png)